Fithos/tgp/README.md

 7602317094530504,0.0,0.0
 ```

-This script filters out all context switches and all CPU measurements whose timestamp falls within GC cycles.
-For instance, in the filtered CPU trace it can be noticed that there is a considerable gap between timestamps 7602317094530484 and 7602317094530495: in fact, in this gap 6 GC cycles take place.
+This script filters out all context switches and all CPU measurements whose timestamp falls within GC cycles, resulting in only 7 (out of 22) and 5 (out of 24) entries in the filtered CS and CPU trace, respectively.

-**Note:** more details on the script and its parameters can be found at post-processing/gc-filtering.py in the documentation section or run `./gc-filtering.py -h`.
+**Note:** more details on the script and its parameters can be found in post-processing/gc-filtering.py, in the documentation section.
+Alternatively, run `./gc-filtering.py -h`.

 ### Characterization

-Characterization scripts are meant to guide the user towards distinguishing between fine- and coarse-grained tasks: this distinction can be made based on different thresholds, thus allowing the user to customize the analysis.
+Characterization scripts are meant to guide the user towards distinguishing fine- and coarse-grained tasks.
+This distinction is based on different thresholds, thus allowing the user to customize the analysis.

-**Note:** it is highlighted that these scripts only provide general purpose analyses: the user is encouraged to create custom ones.
+**Note:** we remark that characterization scripts only provide general purpose analyses.
+The user is encouraged to create custom ones.

 Characterization scripts can be found in the *characterization/* directory.

-Directory *characterization/tests/* contains test traces for all the following scripts.
+Directory *characterization/tests/* contains test traces for all characterization scripts.

-**Note:** for more accurate results, traces containing context switches and CPU utilization should have first been filtered (see [Garbage Collection Filtering](#garbage-collection-filtering)).
+**Note:** for more accurate results, traces containing context switches and CPU utilization measurements should have first been filtered (see [Garbage Collection Filtering](#garbage-collection-filtering)).

 #### Diagnosis

-This script provides basic statistics on task granularity and the average of both the number of context switches and CPU utilization.
-The script also includes the possibility to perform this analysis on tasks belonging to a specific class (by providing the name of the class via the flag --sc).
+This script provides basic statistics on task granularity and the average number of context switches and CPU utilization.
+The script also offers the possibility to restrict this analysis on tasks belonging to a specific class (by providing the name of the class via the flag --sc).

-To perform diagnostics on tasks, enter the *characterization/* and enter the following command:
+To perform diagnostics on tasks, enter the *characterization/* folder and type the following command:

 ```
-./diagnose.py -t <path to tasks trace> --cs <path to context switches trace> --cpu <path to CPU trace> [--sc <class name> --cg <centre granularity> -o <path to results trace>]
+./diagnose.py -t <path to task trace> --cs <path to CS trace> --cpu <path to CPU trace> [--sc <class name> -o <path to results trace>]
 ```

 The script creates a new trace (named *diagnostics.csv* by default) containing the described statistics.
 The results of the analysis will also be printed on the standard output.